(This post follows on from A Town Called Bell)

 What about the fate of the original inhabitants of this country?

-Why no mention of this in the Biblical Garden?
 In this Australian Biblical Garden with its corrugated iron cows and sheep and its barbed wire Christ?

 What was the point of endlessly venerating the ancient injustice of the trial, torture and crucifixion of Christ if the church – and its believers – remained indifferent to other examples of injustice that were a lot closer to home?